 Allergies/Toxicity: Other species in the Juglans genus (such as Black, and English Walnut) have been reported as sensitizers, and Claro Walnut is likely to generate similar allergic reactions.
 Usually most common reactions simply include eye and skin irritation.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Plain, unfigured Claro Walnut is usually just slightly more expensive than Black Walnut, though curly, marbled, or burl figured wood is likely to be very expensive, and is highly sought after for gunstock and turning blanks.

 Sustainability: This wood species is not listed in the CITES Appendices, but is on the IUCN Red List.
 It is listed as vulnerable due to a population reduction of over 20% in the past three generations, caused by a decline in its natural range.
 Although Claro Walnut is widely grown on orchards, its natural range has been diminished and fragmented.

 Common Uses: Furniture, cabinetry, gunstocks, musical instruments, veneer, turned items, and other small wooden objects and novelties.

 Comments: Claro Walnut is a commercially important tree species that’s used as rootstock on walnut orchards.
 The robust roots of Juglans hindsii are well-suited to the California climate, and are combined with grafts of English Walnut (Juglans regia) to produce a higher yield of walnuts.
-Beyond simply grafting the two species together, actual hybrid trees occur (though rather infrequently), and are sometimes called Paradox (Juglans hindsii x J. regia), and the wood is said to be slightly heavier than either of the parent species, and is marketed among woodworkers as “Bastogne Walnut.”
+Another closely related species, Juglans californica, has a distribution that is farther south than Claro Walnut, and is sometimes referred to as Southern California Black Walnut; some sources consider these two to be the same species with simply two varieties.

 - Black Walnut (Juglans nigra)